Beautiful demoiselle: Behaviour

 Males are territorial, and will perch on bankside plants and trees where they wait for females or chase passing insects, often returning to the same perch multiple times.
 Males can stray well away from water, and females live away from water unless laying eggs or seeking a mate.

-Sexually mature beautiful demoiselles often display pronounced territorial behavior, occupying territories that they defend against other males.
+Sexually mature beautiful demoiselles often display pronounced territorial behaviour, occupying territories that they defend against other males.
 Their defense consists mostly of threatening gestures, spreading their wings, and being clearly visible.
 Optimal territories correspond to optimal nesting places for the females.
-They are characterized by an increased flow and a suitable oviposition substrate in the potential breeding sites.
+They are characterised by an increased flow and a suitable oviposition substrate in the potential breeding sites.
 The size of the territories and their distance apart is dependent on the population density as well as availability of suitable habitat.
 Males who do not occupy a territory may stay in bankside vegetation and try to fill vacant spots.
 Especially when only a few males are present, territorial defense is very aggressive.
 With a higher number of competing males, aggression decreases significantly.

 The males will defend their territories from exposed perches in the vegetation which extend over the water, sometimes on vegetation or rocks cushions amid the waters.
-From here they will survey their territory and perform a behavior known as "wing lapping", where the wings are quickly flapped down and then slowly lifted.
+From here they will survey their territory and perform a behaviour known as "wing lapping", where the wings are quickly flapped down and then slowly lifted.
 It is believed that this is mainly used for communication, however it may also help ventilate the thorax, possibly playing a role in thermoregulation.